Annual Plant Exchange

 All Plant Heritage members are welcome to take part in the Plant Exchange.
 Put in what you can offer and/or choose what you'd like to receive.

-• you can offer one plant, or more
+• You can offer one plant, or more

-• you can request one plant, or more
+• You can request one plant, or more

-• or you can both offer and request plants
+• Or you can both offer and request plants

-Offers of plants are matched to requests, and local coordinators collect and bring all the offered plants from their area to our Members Day - in 2024 this will be in Dumfries & Galloway.
-Sometimes a plant on offer may have many requests, so this plant is then allocated randomly.
+Sometimes a plant on offer may have many requests, so plants are allocated anonymously.
 Hence you may not receive all the plants you have requested, but we will do our best!

 Is my plant rare enough to put in?